 If you love to write and enjoy working for a good cause, then grant writing may be the perfect career for you.

-Writing grants allows you to speak to others to educate, persuade, inspire, and pitch an idea.
+As a freelance grant writer, you will be able to speak to others to educate, persuade, inspire, and pitch an idea.

 It gives you the satisfaction that you are working for a good cause that agrees with your values.